 The Nativity scene, or Christmas Crib, (Presepe, in Italian) on permanent display at the museum of San Martino in Naples has been recently restored and is the finest example in the world of how the building of these tableaux had developed to a craft and an art by the 18th century in Naples.

-Unlike the Cross, which
+Unlike the Cross, which to

-to Christians stands for redemption and salvation,
+Christians stands for redemption and salvation, or even

 that which is unchanging, the presepe really isn't

 a symbol —it "means" exactly what you see: the birth of

 Christ.
 It fulfills a deeply felt need even from the

-earliest times to tell and hear
+earliest times to tell and hear stories of the Holy

-anew the eternal message of
+Family, to recreate each year anew the eternal message of

 Popular Christian tradition says that St. Francis of Assisi started the custom of remembering Christmas through a tableau of Mary, Joseph and others around the manger crib of Jesus in the stable at Bethlehem, but the tradition is certainly much older than that.
-Pilgrims to the grotto chapel of Bethlehem in the early centuries of Christianity spoke of decorative representations depicting the first Christmas, and as early as the seventh century, relics said to have been part of the manger in Bethlehem were transferred to Rome to the Domus Sancta Dei Genetricis —the House of the Holy Mother of God.
+Pilgrims to the grotto chapel of Bethlehem in the early centuries of Christianity spoke of decorative representations of the first Christmas, and as early as the seventh century, relics said to have been part of the manger in Bethlehem were transferred to Rome to the Domus Sancta Dei Genetricis —the House of the Holy Mother of God.
 The Domus came to be known as the Praesepe (crib) and in modern Italian is presepe or presepio.
 Long before St. Francis there were elaborate Latin Liturgical dramas with actors, dialogue and music.
 These productions were so theatrical that Pope Innocent III denounced them in 1207 on the grounds that they threatened the sanctity of ancient traditions.

 This is where St. Francis